-Manchester United Women v Birmingham City Women
+Galton hits two as Man Utd score five

 Post update

-Attempt saved.
-Hayley Ladd (Manchester United Women) right footed shot from outside the box is saved in the centre of the goal.
-Assisted by Leah Galton.
+Attempt blocked.
+Ella Toone (Manchester United Women) right footed shot from the right side of the box is blocked.
+Assisted by Martha Thomas.

-Ona Batlle (Manchester United Women) wins a free kick in the attacking half.